hakmad/dotfiles/install-scripts/arch/README.md

-# Installation Scripts
+# Install Scripts

-These directory contains installation scripts for making a fresh install of Arch Linux.
+This directory contains installation scripts for making a fresh install of Arch Linux.

 ## Pre-installation